mattcieslak/hbcd-docs/docs/measures/sensors.md

 Common issues identified during QC processes included inadequate data for each of the 6 axes in calibration files (human error), missing data for calibration files (due to human error or technical difficulties), missing data for 72 hours (due to human error, technical difficulties, or parent/legal guardian declining to participate in this aspect of the study), sensors being removed for prolonged periods during the 72 hours, or incorrect sampling rate used during the 72 hour collection.
 If possible, errors were corrected (but this was not often possible).
 All issued occurred rarely overall and the majority of the data were judged to be present and correctly collected.

 ### Potential Issues Flagged by Subject Matter Experts
 No issues were found.
-Users are reminded that accelerometer sensor timestamps drift over time, so even though the right and left leg sensors started recording at the same time and recorded for the same duration of time at the same sampling rate, one cannot assume that the time specified matches exactly between the 2 sensors.
+However, users are reminded that accelerometer sensor timestamps drift over time, so even though the right and left leg sensors started recording at the same time and recorded for the same duration of time at the same sampling rate, one cannot assume that the time specified matches exactly between the 2 sensors.
 By our estimates, Axivity AX6 sensors recording at 25 samples/sec diverge from one another by a couple of seconds by the end of 72 hours, and the magnitude of this error increases over time.
-Further, offsets were different between different sensors, so a calibration procedure was used to adjust for this.
-See Oh, J., Loeb, G. E., & Smith, B. A. (2024).
-The Utility of Calibrating Wearable Sensors before Quantifying Infant Leg Movements. *Sensors*, *24*(17), 5736
+Further, offsets were different between different sensors, so a calibration procedure was used to adjust for this Oh et al. 2024).

 ### Additional Information
 Data files included in the data release are raw sensor data in BIDS format for the calibration and 72-hour files for the right leg and the left leg, as well as files containing processed data outputs.